Smart-Pointer - Constructors

 }

-This is because C++ considers ThorsAnvil::UP<Derived1>, ThorsAnvil::UP<Derived2> and ThorsAnvil::UP<Base> are three distinct classes that are unrelated.
-As this kind of pointer usage is rather inherent in how C++ is used the smart pointer needs to be designed for this use case.
+This is because C++ considers ThorsAnvil::UP<Derived1>, ThorsAnvil::UP<Derived2> and ThorsAnvil::UP<Base> to be three distinct unrelated classes.
+As this kind of pointer usage is inherent in how C++ is used, the smart pointer must be designed for this use case.

-To solve this we need to allow different types of smart pointer be constructed from other types of smart pointer, but only where the inclosed types are related.
+To solve this, we need to allow different types of smart pointers to be constructed from other types of smart pointers, but only where the enclosed types are related.

 Derived Smart Pointer transfer